|

 credibility.
 Blues was people talking about their lives, how they thought

-and what they felt, and it was sort of the earlier form of the "art" that
+and what they felt, and it was sort of the earlier form of the "art"

 would come from "musicians" such as Nelly and Ludicrous, who did pretty

 much the same thing.
-Well, suck as they did, their "music" came from noble
+Well, suck as they did, their "music" came from

 roots.